 Sometimes, you just need a meaty, saucy, hearty bowl of pasta.
 Try this recipe, where complex fennel cuts through rich pork, conchiglioni stands up to thick, wine-infused sauce, and fresh parsley freshens everything up with a floral kick.
+A batch of this will feed 4 hungry people, or scale it up as it’s great in the freezer.

 - 450g Lincolnshire sausages